odabasi61/react-food-recipe-styled-components/README.md

-In this sammple food recipe project, i used styled components for styling.
+I cloned this project from a youtube channel to develope myself in react.
+In this sample food recipe project, i used styled components for styling.
 I also used react-router-dom and react icons.
 In this project the recipes of the food is fetched from a private websites api.
 The searchbar is working.
 I used framer motion for the carousel.

 https://euphonious-hotteok-0bba55.netlify.app/